TheCDC/journal_app/README.md

 This is an example of the formatting of the journal.

 2000-1-2
 Each entry is simply a date header on its own line in the form of YYYY-MM-DD.
 Anything after a date header but before the next one (or the end of the file) is the body of the entry.

+2000-1-3
+The application supports plugins written in Python.
+One plugin included as an example can link journal entries together by identifying dates within the contents of entries.
 ```

 # Getting Started